Til7701/nonel/README.md

 nice to know.

 Secondly, in `MyApplication` is a method called `setupIcons`.
 This method is called in the start method and sets the icon `src/main/resources/icons/icon.png` in the application bar and taskbar/dock.
-These icons are not always be set automatically.
+These icons are not always set automatically.
 So here they are set manually at runtime.

 ## Maven